truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 ![SystemDatasetPoolConfigScreen](/images/SCALE/22.02/SystemDatasetPoolConfigScreen.png "SCALE Advanced Settings System Dataset Pool Screen")

-Users can move the system dataset to a key-encrypted pool, but cannot change the pool encryption type aftwerward.
+Users can move the system dataset to a key-encrypted pool, but cannot change the pool encryption type afterward.
 If the encrypted pool already has a passphrase set, you cannot move the system dataset to that pool.

 ## Replication
 The **Replication** widget displays the number of replication tasks that can execute simultaneously configured on the system.
 It allows users to adjust the maximum number of replication tasks the system can execute simultaneously.